 Do YOU want to discuss it?

-Even though it was a tough year, there were some milestones reached in my world.
+Even though it was a difficult year, there were some significant events that happened in my life.

 I turned 50 in April.

 But there were also some unhappy events that happened as well.

 We lost three pets this year.
 Which was heartbreaking for many reasons, but adding in the timing and it was just cruel.
 One a few weeks before the pandemic.
 The other two occurred during the peak of the pandemic.
 And because of that, their deaths became part of the background cacophony of turmoil, of death and grief and migraines and sickness.

 It was a lot for all of us.
 But our tender, animal-loving Ellie had an emotional downshift over the summer after her bird Joy flew away.